whyfari/hello-world/README.md

-# hello-world
+# Hello word
-hello world repository

-This is an edit to teh file
-Edit 3
+## Edit from ubundu bash shell on windows